Ini-Quee/cloud-security-infrastructure-lab/README.md

 ---

 ## 🔮 What's Next

+This lab is actively evolving.
+Current work in progress:

 - [ ] **Multi-VM monitoring** — connect a second Azure VM as an additional Wazuh agent
 - [ ] **Kubernetes security lab** — deploy a K8s cluster and monitor container workloads with Wazuh